Federation-specific GraphQL directives

 type Product @key(fields: "id") {id: ID!name: String! @externalinStock: Boolean!}type Query {outOfStockProducts: [Product!]! @provides(fields: "name")discontinuedProducts: [Product!]!}

-The example subgraph above usually can't resolve the Product.name
+The example subgraph above usually can't resolve the Product.name field, but it can at the Query.outOfStockProducts query path.

 @provides